asger-finding/tanktroubleaddons/README.md

 ## Installing and running for development

-1. Clone/fork this repository.
+1. Fork/clone this repository.
-2. Make sure your Node version is >= 14 with `node -v` in your CLI!
+2. Make sure your Node.js version is >= 16.xx, checking with `node -v` in your terminal!
-3. Run `npm install` to install the necessary dependencies.
+3. Run `npm install` to install the project's necessary dependencies.
-4. Running for development:
+4. **Compiling for development**
-   - `npm run build:dev` — Compile for development.
+   - `npm run build:dev` — for development.
-   - `npm run build:watch` — Compile for development and watch for file changes in src.
+   - `npm run build:watch` — for development and watch for file changes in src.
-   - `npm run build:prod` — Compile and minify for a production build.
+   - `npm run build:prod` — and minify for a production build.
-   - `npm run clean` — Delete the build and distribution folders.
+   - `npm run clean` — delete the build and distribution folders.
-5. Loading TankTroubleAddons in your browser
+5. **Running TankTroubleAddons in your browser**
    - **(most) Chromium browsers**
      1. Go to [chrome://extensions/](chrome://extensions)
      2. Check `Developer mode`